Shop for a bankruptcy lawyer, and you’ll end up wondering what bankruptcy should cost.

 With the caveat that there is no direct and sure-fire connection between cost and quality, let’s talk about what it costs to escape from broke.

 1. The cheapest guy in town isn’t for you.
 Chances are, he’s new to the field.
 He’s dabbling.
-He’s hoping to sell you something else along with a bankruptcy, or he’s outsourced the real work to someone with less training than he has.
+Or, he’s hoping to sell you something else along with a bankruptcy, or he’s outsourced the real work to someone with even less training than he has.